open-ish/studying-nx/README.md

 [Please see here pros and cons](#Nx-only)

-`More about the proposal is coming soon`
+`More about the proposal might come soon`

 ## Project main stack